Sunni Tehreek: Split into PST and ST and reunion

 Due to internal disputes, Sunni Tehreek later split up into two main factions.
 Sarwat Ejaz Qadri, one of its main leader formed a much larger faction which was later named as Pakistan Sunni Tehreek (PST), while Ahmed Bilal Qadri (son of ST's founder Saleem Qadri) formed his own faction and his faction adapted its same old name.
 Both factions later announced merger in September 2023 with Ahmed Bilal Qadri appointed as party's secretary general and Sarwat Ejaz Qadri as party's president.

 Ahead of the 2024 elections, the party was delisted by the Election Commission of Pakistan for failing to conduct intra-party elections and was not eligible to contest on any seat.

 Controversies

-In May 2001, sectarian riots broke out after Sunni Tehreek leader Saleem Qadri was assassinated by Sipah-e-muhammed Pakistan, an anti-Sunni Islam Deobandi militant and terrorist group.
+In May 2001, sectarian riots broke out after Sunni Tehreek leader Saleem Qadri was assassinated by Sipah-e-Muhammed Pakistan, a Shia Islamist, vigilante, militant, and assassin organization and network.
 His successor, Abbas Qadri, charged President Asif Ali Zardari with "patronising terrorists" and "standing between us and the murderers."

 In April 2007, alleged Sunni Tehreek members opened gunfire on an Ahl-i Hadith mosque in Karachi.
 One worshiper was killed in the attack.
-After the attack, Western analysts described the movement as a radicalization of traditional beliefs in the Indian subcontinent.